MakeSchool-Tutorials/Introduction-Git-Github-Apps-japanese/P0-What-Is-Git/content.md

 5. *Push* that *commit* to a *remote repository* hosted by GitHub

 Let's get you set up with Git and get your first project up on GitHub!

+#Feedback

+If you have feedback on this tutorial or find any mistakes, please open issues on the [GitHub Repository](https://github.com/MakeSchool-Tutorials/Introduction-Git-Github-Apps).